-- 14.1.
-Apart from the debriefing required or permitted by these CSOs, the confidentiality of Quotations, Tenders and the identity of Tenderers must be preserved at all times and information about one Tenderer's response must not be given to another during the evaluation process. - 14.2.
-Quotations and Tenders must be evaluated in accordance with the Award Criteria.
-During this process, Authorised Officers shall ensure that submitted tender prices are compared with any pre-tender estimates and that any significant differences are examined and resolved satisfactorily. - 14.3.
-For Ordinary and Major Contracts Authorised Officers must advise all Tenderers in writing of their award decisions.
-For contracts that are subject to Public Contract Regulations or other UK applicable Procurement Legislation this must be in the form of intention to award letters (award notification letters) that are issued simultaneously to all Ttenderers advising them of the intention to award the contract to the successful Tenderer and providing them with a 'standstill period' of at least 15 days (10 days if notification letters are sent by the Council's approved E-tendering system) in which to challenge the decision before the contract award is confirmed. - 14.4.
-For contracts that are subject to advertising and publication requirements within Procurement Legislation, the Council's 'intention to award notification letter' standard template must be used, which includes the following debriefing information:
+43.1.14.1.
+Apart from the debriefing required or permitted by these CSOs, the confidentiality Page 26

+- 13.2.14.2.
+Quotations and tenders must be evaluated in accordance with the award criteria.
+During this process, authorised officers shall ensure that submitted tender prices are compared with any pre-tender estimates and that any significant differences are examined and resolved satisfactorily. - 43.3.14.3.
+For ordinary and major contracts authorised officers must advise all tenderers in writing of their award decisions.
+For contracts that are subject to the EU Procedure Public Contract Regulations or other UK replacement procedure, applicable procurement legislation this must be in the form of intention to award letters (award notification letters) that are issued simultaneously to all tenderers advising them of the intention to award the contract to the successful tenderer and providing them with a 'standstill period' of at least 15 days (10 days if notification letters are sent by the council's approved E-tendering system) in which to challenge the decision before the contract award is confirmed.

-- How the Award Criteria were applied - The name of the successful Tenderer(s); - The score of the Tenderer, together with the score of the successful Tenderer; - Details of the reason for the decision, including the characteristics and relative advantages of the successful Tender; and - Confirmation of the date before which the Council will not enter into the contract (i.e. the date after the end of the 'standstill period'). - 14.5.
-If a decision is challenged by an unsuccessful Tenderer, after the issue of an intention to award notification letter, then the Authorised Officer shall immediately inform the S.151 officer and seek the advice of the Monitoring Officer on next steps.
-No such contract may be awarded until the S.151 officer and the Monitoring Officer are satisfied that the matter has been resolved. - 14.6.
-Authorised Officers shall ensure that the contract formalities are completed following the award of the contract .
+- 13.4.14.4.
+For contracts that are subject to the EU Procedure or UK replacement procedure advertising and publication requirements within Procurement Legislation, the council's 'intention to award notification letter' standard template must be used, which includes the following debriefing information: - How the award criteria were applied - The name of the successful tenderer(s); - The score of the tenderer, together with the score of the successful tenderer; iv. - •-Details of the reason for the decision, including the characteristics and relative - advantages of the successful tender; and - \(\forall \)Confirmation of the date before which the council will not enter into the contract (i.e. the date after the end of the 'standstill period'). - 13.5.14.5.
+If a decision is challenged by an unsuccessful tenderer, after the issue of an intention to award notification letter, then the authorised officer shall immediately inform the chief-finances.151 officer and seek the advice of the <a href="mailto:monitoring-officer-Monitoring-officer-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-monitoring-m - 13.6.14.6.
+Authorised officers shall ensure that the contract formalities are completed following the award of the contract (see CSO 2.5).

-15. Publication of Contract Awards
+14.15.
+Publication of Contract Awards